 - great companion plant for just about everything except beans and peas

-- general pest deterrent both mammals and insects do no like the smell
+- general pest deterrent both mammals and insects do not like the smell

 Again a not a surprise.
 We or (I) use onion in just about everything, ask my kids ( they think I’m over the top with onion).
-However it’s easy to grow, great for you and serves so many extra purposes in the garden why not.
+Onion is easy to grow, great for you and serves so many extra purposes in the garden why not.

 - easy to grow and again nothing really wants to bother it